 RIR Policy Comment AFRINIC ARIN Not applicable.
 Assignment practices are audited by RIR staff at time of request for additional resources.
-APNIC LACNIC LIRs/ISPs need approval from the RIR when making assignments larger than their Assignment Window.
+APNIC Not applicable. - LACNIC LIRs/ISPs need approval from the RIR when making assignments larger than their Assignment Window.
 This is the number of addresses an LIR/ISP can assign without prior approval.
 The RIR sets the assignment window according to the LIR's/ISP's level of experience with the policies.

-APNIC does not have assignment windows on infrastructure.
-RIPE NCC Not applicable.
+RIR Policy Comment RIPE NCC Not applicable.
 LIRs can set their own rules on assignment period and utilization.
-They are not required to complete a forecast- based documentation of need when requesting IPv4 allocations from the RIPE NCC.
+They are not required to complete a forecast-based documentation of need when requesting IPv4 allocations from the RIPE NCC.